jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

 HouseplantCategoryDictionary
 3. scrapeHouseplants: An overall function that coordinates the whole scraping process.

-While we're refactoring, we'll also change scrapeHouseplantInfo to pass in the html content, rather than fetching it inside the scrapeHouseplantInfo function.
-This separation will come in handy later.
+While we're refactoring, we'll also change scrapeHouseplantInfo to pass in the html content as a string, rather than fetching it inside the scrapeHouseplantInfo function.
+This separation will come in handy later, when we want to change the way we fetch data.

 ```swift
 import Foundation